-Bratislava is a small old city, not so fancy like its “cousin” Vienna, but it has its own character.
-You might be wondering if it’s worth the visit the city (since it isn’t so big like other European capitals), I’ll come back to it shortly, but I can assure you will find very nice things to do in Bratislava.
+Pastel colored buildings, hearty food, and funny statues, Bratislava is a tiny traditional city with a lot of character.
+You might be wondering if it’s worth the visit the city (since it isn’t so big like other European capitals, but I can assure you will find lovely places to visit in Bratislava, as I’ll mention below.

 The city became Slovakia’s capital after the dissolution of Czechoslovakia, which took place, among other reasons, because of the Velvet Revolution and ethnic differences between the Czechs and Slovaks.

 How to get to Bratislava from Vienna?